huggle/huggle3-qt-lx/README.md

 Libraries and tools you need to have to build:
 * C++11 compiler
 * [CMake](https://github.com/Kitware/CMake) 2.8.9 or higher is required
-* QT4 sdk (libqt4-dev libqt4-webkit libqt4-network qt4-qmake libqtwebkit-dev libqt4-dev-bin qt4-dev-tools)
-* (optional) QT5 sdk (libqt5webkit5-dev qt5-default qtquick1-5-dev qtlocation5-dev qtsensors5-dev qtscript5-dev qtdeclarative5-dev)
-* (optional) Python (libpython-dev)
+* QT5 sdk (recommended 5.7 or newer, with WebEngine and QJSEngine)

 [NEW] It is now possible to use a VirtualBox VM as a portable development environment for Huggle. [» Wiki page](https://github.com/huggle/huggle3-qt-lx/wiki/Portable-development-environment)